gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 Introduction
 ============

-Dynamic configuration is a profiles management system as Maven or Ant build to manage diferent configuration values by environment.
+Dynamic configuration gives you the ability to change project global settings depending on the environment where it is being built.

 Requirements
 ============